CodeInvers3/PPPwn_ow/README.md

 9. Select the build compatible with your router and click "Install".
 Wait for the installation to complete.
 10. If you encounter an error or don't get the expected result in Ethernet, you can restart the installation by clicking "Update".

+## Add payloads to the web interface

+1. Create a directory named `payloads` in root, it should look like this: `/root/payloads`.
+2. Copy your `payload.bin` files to the `/root/payloads` directory.
+You can add subdirectories, for example: `/root/payloads/linux`.
+3. If your device has USB ports, mount your storage device to `/mnt/sda1`.
+4. On your USB storage device, create the `/payloads` directory.
+5. Copy your `payload.bin` files to the `/payloads` directory.

 PPPwn from https://github.com/xfangfang/PPPwn_cpp

 ### Credits: TheFlowTheOfficialFloW / Sistro / Xfangfang